-The F-100 folder may be fitted with optional anti-static bars to reduce the static charge on the sheets delivered to the Smart-binder.
+The F-100 folder may be fitted with optional anti-static bars to reduce the static charge on the sheets delivered to the SB.

-When using ISG gluing together with pre-folded sheets, then a second cold-gluing nozzle must also be installed in the folder (to place a line of glue inside the folded sheet).
-See option FGS-100.
+When using ISG gluing together with pre-folded sheets, then a second cold-gluing nozzle must also be installed in the folder, option FGS-100, (to place a line of glue inside the folded sheet).
+See option FGS-100/FGS-101.

-The F-100 enables the maximum web speed to be increased to about 180 meters/min or, if running from a sheet feeder the maximum page throughput can be increased.
+The F-100 enables the max web speed to be increased to about 150 metres/min or, if running from a sheet feeder the maximum page throughput can be increased.
 The F-100 also allows the minimum paper weight to be reduced to approximately 40 gsm (at reduced web speeds).